-The effect of such collateral on the assessment basis pursuant to section 49 of the SolvV is shown beside, broken down by CRSA asset class:
+The effect of such collateral in terms of credit risk mitigation on the assessment basis pursuant to section 49 of the SolvV is shown below, broken down by CRSA asset class.

-In addition, the CRSA asset class "Items secured by property" includes real property liens at a volume of ≤ 216 million.
+In addition, the CRSA asset class "Items secured by property" includes real property liens at a volume of $\in$ 200 million.